BruceSteers/gambas3-compile-and-install/ReadMe.md

 or it defaults to 'gambas' in the current dir.

-Note. if your Gambas source folder is not a GitLab clone but an unpacked tarball it may be missing a vital ".gitlab-ci.yml" file.
+Note. if your Gambas source folder is not a GitLab clone but an unpacked tarball it may be missing the vital ".gitlab-ci.yml" file.
 To fix this go to https://gitlab.com/gambas/gambas/-/blob/master/.gitlab-ci.yml and download the .gitlab-ci.yml file and copy it to your Gambas source directory.